-- 4. Check fuel level.
+4. Check fuel level.
 Be sure you have enough fuel for your trip.
-Remember the "1/3 Rule": Use no more than 1/3 of your fuel for outbound trip; use 1/3 of the fuel for return trip; keep 1/3 for reserve in case of emergency. - 5.
-Run bilge blowers for at least 4 minutes before attempting to start engine engine compartment (the bilge) does not have sufficient natural ventilation when the boat is not moving or moving slowly.
-That is why the engine compartment must have forced ventilation. using the bilge blower, to remove potentially explosive gasoline vapors, before the engine is started and when the boat is moving slowly.
+Remember the "1/3 Rule": Use no more than 1/3 of your fuel for outbound trip; use 1/3 of the fuel for return trip; keep 1/3 for reserve in case of emergency.

+5. Run bilge blowers for at least 4 minutes before attempting to start engine

+Unlike your automobile engine which is naturally ventilated even when it is not moving, your boat engine compartment (the bilge) does not have sufficient natural ventilation when the boat is not moving or moving slowly.
+That is why the engine compartment must have forced ventilation, using the bilge blower, to remove potentially explosive gasoline vapors, before the engine is started and when the boat is moving slowly.